 Is there a link between constant fatigue and serotonin levels?

 Dear Budding Scientist,

-- Get more exposure to sunshine.
+- Getting more exposure to sunshine or natural light.

 - Thinking positively — turns out, a good mood can lead to serotonin production, and vice versa!

 Feeling constantly fatigued may be a sign of other, more serious conditions, such as depression, anxiety, or CFS.
 If you’re concerned about yourself or a loved one, speaking with your health care provider or mental health professional may be helpful in finding a fatigue-busting and serotonin-boosting plan that works best for you.

 Originally published May 01, 1994